Skip to Content

 The fruit bats of the Bulmer family are unusual in that they demonstrate intriguingly cooperative behavior, such as avoiding humans.
 When it’s time to fly to the feeding grounds, several scouts emerge from the cave and criss-cross the area around the entrance, seeking for human presence.

 They give a steady series of birdlike calls while scouting, apparently to inform the bats in the cave of the situation.
 If there are humans, the bats will remain in their cave for hours, waiting for the intruders to depart.
-These bats are bird like and have been known to be a part of the flying fox family.
+Despite these bird-like warning calls, Bulmer’s fruit bat is a true bat — a megabat in the flying fox family (Pteropodidae), not related to birds.

 Another interesting adaptational characteristic of bulmer’s fruit bat is its ability to fly backwards.